census-ecosystem/opencensus-experiments/interoptest/README.md

 - Request could contain a list of tags.
 If they do then tags should be propagated along with trace context.
 [TODO] Do all plugins provide propagation?
-- All services should add attribute "req.id" with value of the id receieved in the test request to current span.
+- All services should add attribute "reqId" with value of the id receieved in the test request to current span.
 This is important for TestCoordinator in correlating requests with trace data exported by all services via OC Agent.